simonkhartoum/week-1-code-challenge/README.md

 1. speedread function  determines the speed limit.
 2. declaring the variable speed.
 3. speed prompt.
-4. the code block -using **if, else and else if to execute the speed conditions**.
+4. the code block -using *if, else and else if to execute the speed conditions*.

-5. console.log is used for the output.
+QUESTION 3

+Challenge 3: Net Salary Calculator (Toy Problem)

+Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
+Calculate the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.
+   1. function netSalary determines the final individual's salary.
+   2. promting the user for basic salary and their benefits.
+   3. declaring variables.
+   4. putting conditions for NHIF deduction in place.
+   5. calculating all nssf deductions.
+   6. calculating the  payee (i.e. Tax).
+   7. the final net salary is calulated.